Craniocervical ligament injuries: Focus on the alar ligament

 What are we seeing in this image?
 The interaction and relationships of the ligaments of the cervical spine

 In this image, we see two alar ligaments, the left side, and right side.
 For the purpose of this illustration, they are shown with class III type tears.
 We also see a dura mater / tectorial membrane complex tear III tear illustrated.
-This membrane acts as a ligament as it is an extension of the posterior longitudinal ligament.
+This highlighted membrane acts as a ligament as it is an extension of the posterior longitudinal ligament.
 This membrane can be seen as a backup or redundancy system to help the alar and transverse ligaments stabilize the cervical spine.
 This is especially true in neck flexion or the motion of looking down with chin in the chest.
 The tectorial membrane helps prevent the odontoid process from moving backward and impinging into the cervical canal.

 We also see injuries to the posterior atlantooccipital membrane or posterior atlantooccipital ligament.
 This ligament or membrane attaches the base of the skull to the atlas.
 A groove in this membrane offers just enough room to create an opening of the vertebral artery and suboccipital nerve.